 We spoke to Skye, early talent recruitment manager at Womble Bond Dickinson (WBD), to get answers to some frequently asked questions on applying for vacation schemes and training contracts, gaining work experience, and navigating assessment days and interviews

-How can a candidate demonstrate their commercial awareness in an application?
+How can candidates get across their commercial awareness in an application?

 If candidates can demonstrate that they're aware of current issues, it's a real advantage.
 However, candidates can set themselves apart from other applicants even further by taking the issues, contextualising them, and explaining how they might impact the firm and our clients going forward.

 What makes the difference between a good application and an excellent one?

 A good application will answer all the questions well, with a good variety of examples that can also demonstrate commercial awareness.
 An excellent one will tailor their answers to the firm they are applying to as much as possible - thinking about what sectors they work in, and what matters to their clients.
 It's also when you can start to see someone's personality coming through.
 The examples used might be a bit different from the standard responses that tend to come up a lot.
 Being able to draw out the relevant transferable skills we are looking for by providing answers that are relevant, current and well structured will make you stand out from the others.

 What do the vacation schemers who go on to get a training contract at your firm do on the scheme to show they've got what it takes to be a successful solicitor?

 It really comes down to being curious and being proactive about that.
 Ask questions, meet people, get involved in as much as you can.
 Having a growth mindset is something that is so important to us, so being able to demonstrate that you are willing to learn, be adaptable and embrace change is important too.
 This skillset is vital when is comes to your training contract and enables us to work with you in a really effective way to unlock your potential.